 Fill and Roll: Spread 1/2 cup salsa evenly on the bottom of the greased baking dish.

 Stuff the Tortillas: Put 1/2 cup of the chicken mixture in the center of a flour tortilla, roll it up tightly, and lay seam-side down in the baking dish.
-Repeat for each tortilla, arranging them snugly together.
+Repeat for each tortilla, packing them snugly together.

 Step 4: Bake the Enchiladas